 Sensors was designed so that multiple sensors could exist for a given type.
 Why?
 Consider this example.

-The N900 has an accelerometer built-in.
+An Android device has an accelerometer built-in.
 It also features bluetooth and can pair with a gaming controller that features an accelerometer.
 To a developer writing a game these two devices are conceptually the same type.

 To avoid the need to know (or check) what the default sensor for a type is, the system will use the default sensor for a type.
 Most of the time this is what the app developer wants to do.
 If the app developer wants to select a specific sensor, he needs to call the QSensor::setIdentifier() method before starting the sensor so that the appropriate backend is used.

 From a system perspective though, selecting which sensor should be the default gets tricky.
 The sensors library uses the first registered identifier as the default.
 This means that the order in which the sensor backends are registered, is important so the system will allow a config file to determine the default instead.

 The config file that determines the default sensor for a type is called Sensors.conf.
 The configuration file is looked for from QtProject directory under the directories given by QStandardPaths::standardLocations(QStandardPaths::ConfigLocation).
 An example of a complete file path is:

 The configuration file has the standard formatting of an ini file.
 The settings live in the Default group and the general format is: